 Under the Food Act 2014 managers are responsible for training their staff.
 For example if you are operating under a template Food Control Plan, the day-to-day manager must be familiar with and understand all FCP procedures before training staff.
 The manager would then need to complete and sign a staff training record for each person who works in their business.

-If you are planning to sell and supply alcohol and/or if you are interested in operating as a BYO, you'll need to apply for an alcohol license.
-For more information refer to our alcohol licensing page.
+If you're planning to sell and supply alcohol and/or if you're interested in operating as a BYO, you'll need to apply for an alcohol licence.

 How much does it cost?